 Read the passage carefully.
 You may have to read it more than once to understand it.
 If you find words you don’t understand, consult the glossary by clicking on highlighted words.
-Answer the questions at the end of the passage and put your answers in your Activity Journal.
+Answer the questions at the end of the passage.

 From Weep Not Child